dimkastan/RaccoonsVsCats/README.md

 ## TODO List
      TODO:
-     -- remove duplicates and bad samples automatically<br />
-     -- Add TensorBoard with PyTorch <br />
+     -- remove duplicates and bad samples automatically -- Add TensorBoard with PyTorch
-     -- Add TensorFlow <br />
+     -- Add TensorFlow
-     -- Deploy on a web-server <br />
+     -- Deploy on a web-server

 ## Use it with any kind of data
 You can train your custom system by modifying the queries inside script: